Ep. #621: Bill Barr, Andrew Sullivan, Rep. Nancy Mace

 Well, look,

 you came out against what Trump tried to pull off, which was stealing an election.
+So, you know, you're kind of to me a Liz Cheney Republican.

-Like I said all along, even though I wasn't very supportive of you being very supportive of Donald Trump, which you were, at the end of the day, I said there are certain Republicans who have a safe word.
+Like, I said all along, even though I wasn't very supportive of you being very supportive of Donald Trump, which you were, At the end of the day, I said there are certain Republicans who have a safe word.

 Like,